 ‘Leonardo,’ yells my then 6-year-old.

-An exhilarated scream from the back seat and a quick u-turn later, and we’re in the little town of Vinci.
+A quick u-turn later, and we’re in the little town of Vinci.

 Museo Leonardino in Vinci…